December 22, 2002

 Blogging principles

 I strive to be accurate.
 I promptly correct any inaccuracy or error with a visible edit and update.
 I attribute and link to sources on the web wherever possible.
-Links on this blog are 'dofollow'.
-I encourage debate and welcome comments, but will not publish comments that appear to have been left solely to obtain a link from my blog for SEO purposes.
-All comments are pre-moderated.
+Links on this blog are ‘dofollow’.
+Where comments are enabled, I encourage debate, but I never publish comments that appear to have been left solely to obtain a link from my blog for SEO purposes.
 My direct contact details are displayed on every page of the site.
 I use a range of third party services which may collect anonymous data about your usage of the site.
 Further details can be found on my privacy statement page.
-I do not receive payment or services for any reviews or editorial on currybetdotnet.
+I do not receive payment or services for any reviews or editorial on currybetdotnet - except once when someone offered me a Raspberry Pi and I really wanted it.
 The views expressed are my own, and do not reflect the views of any current or former clients or employers.

 Why currybet?